Btate712/rails_wine_project/Application_Checklist.md

   - A scope method is a class method for retrieving objects from the database using frequently used search parameters.
-I plan on implementing filter options on the wine/index page to allow the user to search for wines based on parameters such as retail_price, color, variety, and overall rating
+I plan on implementing filter options on the wine/index page to allow the user to search for wines based on parameters such as color and variety

 - What validations will you have for your models?
   - Users